hiw3-org/cairn/README.md

 ---

-See the [whitepaper folder](../whitepaper/) in the project root for a more detalied overview of the protocol.
+See the whitepaper in the whitepaper folder for a more detalied overview of the protocol.

 ![Concept](assets/Cairn.png)